COMPSs

 COMP Superscalar (COMPSs) is a task-based programming model which aims to ease the development of applications for distributed infrastructures, such as large High-Performance Clusters (HPC), Clouds and Container managed clusters.
 PyCOMPSs is the Python binding of COMPSs.

 The COMPSs runtime includes the capacity of automatically recording details of the application’s execution as metadata, also known as Workflow Provenance.
-The metadata is recorded in RO-Crate format, following Workflow RO-Crate and Workflow Run Crate profiles.
-With workflow provenance, you are able to share not only your workflow application (i.e. the source code) but also your workflow run (i.e. the datasets used as inputs, and the outputs generated as results).
+The metadata is recorded in RO-Crate format, following Workflow RO-Crate and Workflow Run RO-Crate profile collection.
+With workflow provenance, you are able to share not only your workflow application (i.e. the source code) but also your workflow run (i.e. the datasets used as inputs, the outputs generated as results, and rich information about every single task executed).

 Examples of COMPSs RO-Crates